John Hooper (journalist): Career

 His latest work, with Anna Kraczyna, is an annotated translation of Carlo Collodi's The Adventures of Pinocchio published by Penguin Classics.

-In 2021, Hooper was made an honorary fellow of St Catharine's College, Cambridge.
+Between 2016 and 2022, Hooper lectured on contemporary Italian history at Stanford University's campus in Florence.
+In 2021, he was made an honorary fellow of St Catharine's College, Cambridge.
+Hooper was the script consultant for the film Posso Entrare, directed by Trudie Styler and released in 2023.